From September 2021, our school meals are provided by ISS Education.

 Free School Meals

-All pupils in Reception to Year 2 are entitled to free school meals.
-For pupils in Year 3 to Year 6, families receiving the following benefits are eligible for free school meals.
+All pupils in Reception to Year 2 are entitled to universal free school meals.

-- Income Support.
+- Income Support (IS)

-- Income-related Employment and Support Allowance.
+- Income-related Employment and Support Allowance (IRESA)

-- Guarantee element of State Pension Credit.
+- Guaranteed Element of State Pension Credit

 School Meal Debt